alberto56/dcycleblog/kubernetes/10-configure-reverse-proxy/index.md

     curl world.example.com
     # default backend - 404

-(We'll make sure they load up the correct applicatins later on in the article.)
+(We'll make sure they load up the correct applications later on in the article.)